Skip to content

 Our Open Days

-We are open on the first Sunday of the month from May to October, 10am to 4pm.
-Visiting and Parking is free of charge but you’re invited to enjoy one of our iconic Bomber Burgers or other refreshments.
+We are open 10am to 4pm the first Sunday of the month May to October inclusive.
+Visiting and Parking is free of charge.

 Our History

-Tragically 350 young men died whilst serving and flying from the airfield and the Museum Association wants to continue to ensure their sacrifices and the contribution made by everyone at the airfield is remembered.
+The Tower Association ensures their sacrifices and the contribution made by everyone at the airfield is remembered.

 Restoration work on the tower continues to this day.
 An example of this is the project to rebuild the weather observatory.
 In wartime photographs, a greenhouse structure can be seen on top of the tower.
 This was the weather observatory.
 The team researched its size, materials, colours to create what can be seen today.
 Inside the tower, you will find a variety of exhibits and displays illustrating what life was like at Seething airfield during the wartime years.